EnricoPicci/scopone-ng-react/README.md

 The code is store in the `client-react` folder.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Read more details in the `readme.md` file in the folder of the React client.

 ### Configuration of the connection with the server for the React client